droonee/sumo_loggen/README.md

 - Run `bash setup.sh` to install the requirements and setup the dependencies

 ### Steps to use
-- Input the HTTP Endpoint into the sumo_loggen.py file located in the parent directory
+- Input the HTTP Endpoint into the sumo_loggen.py file located in the parent sumo_loggen directory

-- Any time a different loggen is chosen, run the following
+- Apache is selcted to begin logging by default.
+Any time a different loggen is chosen, run the following to restart the systemd service

        sudo systemctl daemon-reload
        sudo systemctl restart loggen.service